Introduction

 Writing is one of the most effective ways to reinforce vocabulary.
 Encourage children to keep a daily journal, write essays, short stories, or even fun poetry.
 For adults, writing emails, blog posts, or social media captions can be a creative exercise.

-instrucko Tip: Provide writing prompts such as “Describe your weekend using five new words” or “Write a short story using today's word of the day.”
+instrucko Tips: Provide the practice exercises with “Describe your weekend using five new words” or “Compose a short poem using the word of the day.”